 True and click “Save”.

-HOST_SERVER_NAME setting and related options should now appear in the
+HOST_SERVER_NAME and related settings should now appear in the list of

-list of HOSTSERVER settings.
-Select your host server from the selection
+HOSTSERVER settings.
+Select your host server from the selection list and click

 If required, adjust the other settings from the HOSTSERVER category to match